 3. How can I avoid embarrassment when exercising?

 If you're experiencing leaking when you're exercising, it's likely due to stress urinary incontinence.
 That's defined as a loss of urine after some type of activity that puts pressure on the bladder, such as:

 This occurs when the muscles regulating the bladder and urethra weaken.
-While you may think of this as an older woman's problem, Dr. Spieldoch said that "around 20 percent of women in their 20s experience it, and a full 50 percent of women have leakage issues."
+While you may think of this as an older woman's problem, Dr. Spieldoch says that "around 20% of women in their 20s experience it, and a full 50% of women have leakage issues."
 Contributing factors include:

 While stress urinary incontinence is common, you don't have to live with it.
-If it's causing you embarrassment or interfering with your relationships or quality of life, talk to your gynecologist.
+If it's causing you embarrassment, or interfering with your relationships or quality of life, talk to your gynecologist.
 Nonsurgical treatments have a high rate of success and include a pessary (a device inserted into the vagina to provide support), bladder tampons (same concept), pelvic floor rehabilitation, vaginal laser procedures and Kegel exercises.
-Kegels can improve symptoms up to 75 percent if you do 40-60 a day.
-In severe cases, bladder sling surgery may be recommended; it has a success rate of about 85 percent.
+Kegels can improve symptoms up to 75% if you do 40-60 a day.
+In severe cases, bladder sling surgery may be recommended – it has a success rate of about 85%.

 4. Are private piercings safe?

-Intimate piercings are becoming more common and less taboo thanks to social and cultural influencers.
+Intimate piercings are becoming more common and less taboo, thanks to social and cultural influencers.
 However, it's normal to have some worries if you're considering going under the needle.
-While clitoral piercings are usually considered safe as long as they're done properly by a professional piercer, they can cause desensitization over time.
+While clitoral piercings are usually considered safe if they're done properly by a professional piercer, they can cause desensitization over time.

 They can also increase your risk of sexually transmitted infections.
 It's important to avoid intercourse completely while the piercing is healing — which can take four weeks to six months — and that you're aware of your partner's sexual history and practice safe sex afterward.